CSCfi/csc-user-guide/docs/apps/mrbayes.md

 ## Batch jobs

 Running MrBayes analysis might take considerable amount of CPU time and memory.
-It is recommended to run it through the batch job system in Puhti.
+It is recommended to run it through the batch job system in Puhti-rhel7.
 Shorter test runs can be run in interactive mode using [sinteractive](../computing/running/interactive-usage.md).
 The serial version is recommended for interactive use.

 To run a batch job you need to: